the-turing-way/the-turing-way/book/website/afterword/data-usage-statement.md

 - All advertising features are disabled.
 - We do not send user IDs to Google.
 - We do not share any collected data with Google beyond what is required of us to ["maintain and protect the Google Analytics service."](https://business.safety.google/adsprocessorterms/)
-- (IP addresses are now anonymized per default)
+- IP addresses are now anonymized per default.

 By implementing these measures, we hope to somewhat mitigate the adverse effects of Google Analytics while we transition to a better tool.